 For the UK

-Again, we use an app called Search for Sites to find campsites near our destination, then check their website or phone to ask.
+We use an app called Search for Sites to find campsites near our destination, then check their website or phone to ask.
 Yes, this can be laborious and frustrating.

-Another option is to use a website like pitchup.com, which allows you to search for your dates, requirements (like a motorhome hard standing pitch with electric and which allows dogs) and then you book through them.
+Another option is to use a website like Pitchup.com, which allows you to search for your dates, requirements (like a motorhome hard standing pitch with electric and which allows dogs) and then you book through them.

 Lastly, if you’re a member of a motorhome club, you can use their website or book to find places.